MaybeShewill-CV/lanenet-lane-detection/README.md

 - [ ] Add a embedding visualization tools to visualize the embedding feature map
 - [ ] Add detailed explanation of training the components of lanenet separately.
 - [ ] Training the model on different dataset
+- [ ] Adjust the lanenet hnet model and merge the hnet model to the main lanenet model